dwiegreffe/mdsrv-web/tutorial.md

     <summary>Upload a trajectory to the MDsrv</summary>
 <p><div markdown="1">

+You can save a trajectory to our streaming server if it is too large to visualize in your computer's memory.
+When you save the trajectory on the streaming server, you can stream it frame by frame, which allows you to visualize the trajectory, which would not be possible otherwise.

-The trajectory you want to store on our server must be publicly available on another server.
+The trajectory you want to store on our streaming server must be publicly available on another server.

 1. Open the _Extensions_ panel at the bottom.
 2. Open the _Add Trajectory to Stream Server_ menu.